smdaa/smdaa.github.io/content/post/nyquist–shannon-in-the-frequency-domain-and-beyond.md

 ![](/assets/nyquist–shannon-in-the-frequency-domain-and-beyond/1d_compressive_sampling_demo_3.png)

-seeing a full waveform recover from only a few samples can feel almost like magic.
+Seeing a full waveform recover from only a few samples can feel almost like magic.

 ### Example: Compressive sensing on a 2D image